Animal-World > Birds > Cockatiels > White-faced Cockatiel

 The white-faced cockatiels are a color variety that is not found in the wild.Grey cockatiels are found over most of Australia except the coastal areas and most of Tasmania.
 Tasmania, an island state of Australia, has many of the parrots found in Australia but the cockatiel is not present there.
 It is thought that though they are one of Australia's fastest flyers, their flying strength is apparently not sufficient to help them bridge the waterway that separates the island from the Australian mainland.

-Description Cockatiels are considered parrots, as can be seen by the shape of their beak.
+Cockatiels are considered parrots, as can be seen by the shape of their beak.
 Cockatiels are probably the most popular of the parrot family.
 They are closely related to the Cockatoos, and like Cockatoos they are members of the Cacatuidae family.

-As members of the Cacatuidae family they too have an erectile crests.
-This cute little crest will be held erect when they are stimulated and excited, flattened when they are feeling angry, defensive, or submissive, and somewhere in between when they are in their normal 'hanging out' state.
+As members of the Cacatuidae family, they too have an erectile crests.
+This cute little crest will be held erect when they are stimulated and excited, flattened when they are feeling angry, defensive, or submissive, and somewhere in between when they are in their normal ‘hanging out’ state.
 Unlike the other members of this family, however, they have long tails.
-The tail makes up about half of their total length and gives them more of a parakeet type appearance
+The tail makes up about half of their total length and gives them more of a parakeet-type appearance

 The White-Faced Cockatiel is a striking mutation.
 This cockatiel mutation is charcoal grey in color with no orange cheek patches or yellow coloring at all.
 The gene that creates a White-faced Cockatiel is what is known as an autosomal recessive gene.
-This gene effects the lipochromes pigment, it actually stops the the production of the yellow pigments.
-It doesn't change the amount of pigment, just the color of it.
+This gene effects the lipochromes pigment, it actually stops the production of the yellow pigments.
+It doesn’t change the amount of pigment, just the color of it.
 So with no yellow or orange present, the color is replaced by white.
 Mature adult males will carry a white face as opposed to the yellow mask worn by other varieties.

 White-faced Cockatiel Mutations: Combinations that further enhance the beauty of these pet birds, include: